sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-01/chapter-03/README.md

 <img src="https://github.com/sCrypt-Inc/image-hosting/blob/master/learn-scrypt-courses/course-02/10.jpeg?raw=true" width="600">

-## zkSNARKs Solution
+## zkSNARK Solution

-We use zkSNARKs to solve the problem.
+We use zkSNARK to solve the problem.
 Each player first commits to his fleet location by hashing it and submitting it on chain.
-Using zkSNARKs, a player can submit a proof of whether the opponent’s guessed coordinate is a hit or miss, against his own public hash of fleet location without disclosing it.
+Using zkSNARK, a player can submit a proof of whether the opponent’s guessed coordinate is a hit or miss, against his own public hash of fleet location without disclosing it.
 The opponent can verify the proof is valid before any further moves.
 Thus we can make a fair P2P battleship game from it.

 Note this is very different from the commit-reveal scheme we often used in smart contracts before, the location information is kept private to its owner throughout the entire game.